Biden reassures progressives on cuts to spending bill

 Associated Press

 HARTFORD, Conn.
-(AP) — President Joe Biden said Monday that although he expects his social safety net and climate spending package to shrink, “we’re going to come back and get the rest” after it’s passed, a seeming effort to assuage progressives worried their priorities may get cut in the negotiations.
+(AP) — President Joe Biden said Friday that although he expects his social safety net and climate spending package to shrink, “we’re going to come back and get the rest” after it’s passed, a seeming effort to reassure progressives who are worried their priorities may lose out in the negotiations.

-With slim margins in the House and an evenly-divided Senate, Democrats have no votes to spare on the bill.
-The whittling process has sparked concern from some progressives that their priorities could be left out of the bill.
+With slim margins in the House and the Senate, Democrats have no votes to spare on the bill.
+The whittling process has sparked concern from some progressives.

-But Biden has openly acknowledged the price tag will have to come down.
-On Friday, he visited a child development center in Hartford to speak about the need for investments in child care and other social safety net programs, arguing they’re imperative to keep America competitive in the global economy.
+Biden has openly acknowledged the price tag will have to come down.
+On Friday, he visited a child development center in Hartford to speak about a need for investments in child care and other social safety net programs, arguing they’re imperative to keep America competitive in the global economy.

 At the center, Biden promoted his proposal to make such care free for lower-income families, and ensure that families making up to 150% of their state’s median income pay less than 7% of their salaries on child care.
 It’s part of a massive expansion of the social safety net that Biden has championed and is aiming to pass with just Democratic votes in Congress.